WalnutIT/LeoML-Parser/README.md

 It is recommended to use an image for the opening, but there may not always be a need for it.
 Therefore this attribute is optional.

+Attention:

+The opening object always follows the headline object.

 Example